 As you near retirement, it’s important to talk to your financial advisor about retirement.
-After all, you need to know that they can competently guide you on your retirement goals, build a plan that lets you maintain your preferred lifestyle, and help your money last as long as possible.
+While the essentials of retirement planning don’t change, the 2020s have brought some unique conditions: huge market swings in a short time, fast-rising interest rates, and ongoing global economic uncertainty.
+For 2024, here are a few questions to ask your financial advisor about retirement.
+After all, you need to know that your advisor can competently guide you on your retirement goals, build a plan that lets you maintain your preferred lifestyle, and help your money last as long as possible.

-This begins with having a conversation around your unique situation, and it pays off to ask your advisor some questions that help put everything in context.
-Here is a high-level list of questions to ask your financial advisor about retirement:
+This begins with having a conversation around your unique situation.
+It’s good to ask your financial advisor the right questions that help put everything in context.
+To help you get started, here are some questions to ask your financial advisor about retirement:

 - Tell me about what you do to help people with retirement planning.